mohamedelghazali/CloudFlair-master/README.md

 The tool uses Internet-wide scan data from [Censys](https://censys.io) to find exposed IPv4 hosts presenting an SSL certificate associated with the target's domain name.

-For more detail about this common misconfiguration and how CloudFlair works, refer to the companion blog post at https://blog.christophetd.fr/bypassing-cloudflare-using-internet-wide-scan-data/.

 Here's what CloudFlair looks like in action.